velvia/links/data_eng.md

 * [HiPlot](https://github.com/facebookresearch/hiplot) - High-dimensional data plotting

 * [The Case for Rho Calculus in AI](https://hackernoon.com/the-case-for-rho-calculus-in-ai) - fascinating look at how Rho Calculus (code vs data vs computation, and the use of computation to morph or alter code, thus altering behavior based on introspection) is important for AI, and how concurrent computation (eg mobile devices) affects things
+* [The Coming Technological Singularity: How to Survive in the Post-Human Era](https://ntrs.nasa.gov/citations/19940022856) - seminal paper by NASA scientists on the coming of super-human intelligent systems
+* [The TESCREAL Bundle: Eugenics and the Promise of Utopia](https://firstmonday.org/ojs/index.php/fm/article/view/13636/11599) - dire warning from esteemed AI researchers Timnit Gebru about the search for AGi.
+Is it ethical?
+Should it even be pursued?
+What about documented harms, marginalizing people groups, plagiarism, racism, and many other problems?
+IMPORTANT read.

 ### Graph ML

 * [Node Embeddings for Beginners](https://towardsdatascience.com/node-embeddings-for-beginners-554ab1625d98#:~:text=Node%20embeddings%20are%20a%20way,in%20machine%20learning%20prediction%20tasks) - How can we do ML on Graphs?
 Turning graphs into vectors for ML
 * [Graph Intelligence](https://gradientflow.com/what-is-graph-intelligence/) - a good summary of graph ML stack, technologies, and approaches from Ben Lorica.
 It's interesting that companies are leveraging big data platforms and bypassing graph DBs to lower cost and reuse existing investments.
+* [Graph Outlook 2025](https://blog.derwen.ai/graph-technologies-outlook-in-2025-bea621f394d8) - great summary from Paco Nathan on AI and Graph technologies for 2025

 ### Time Series ML